 Bottom Line: This massager is an awesome buy.
 That is to say, if you like this type of massage.
 Percussive massage therapy relieves soreness, but it’s not the gentlest approach.
 However, for people who like the intensity of a deep-tissue massage, this product is likely to impress.
 Plus, users will avoid the nightmarish deep-tissue traditional massage scenario with the unrelenting massage therapist who doesn’t respond to your “Ouch, that hurts” feedback.
 You have control.

-Zyllion Shiatsu Back and Neck Massager - 3D Kneading Deep Tissue Massage Pillow with Heat for Muscle Pain Relief, Chairs and Cars - Black (ZMA-13-BK)
+Zyllion Shiatsu Back and Neck Massager - 3D Kneading Deep Tissue Massage Pillow with Heat for Muscle Pain Relief, Chairs and Cars (Wired Connection; NOT Cordless) - Black (ZMA-13-BK)

 A portable pillow back massager that's contoured to fit the upper and lower back alike.